dart-lab/manual/docs/support-and-accessibility.md

 ---
 # Support

-## University services including counselling, disability service etc.
+## University support services (counselling, disability service etc.)

-_By Lorena Jiménez Sánchez_
+_by Lorena Jiménez Sánchez_

 There are several services to support physical and mental wellbeing available at the University and around Edinburgh.

-**Health services**
+### Health services

 [The Student Health services](https://www.ed.ac.uk/students/health-wellbeing/health-services) include health care, free sexual health services and access to free period products.

 The University's [Occupational Health Service](https://www.ed.ac.uk/health-safety/occupational-health) can provide advice on health related issues that may affect staff at work (both self-referrals and referrals from managers are accepted).

-**Wellbeing services**
+### Wellbeing services

-_Disability service_
+#### Disability service

 [The Student Disability service](https://www.ed.ac.uk/student-disability-service/students) supports students with disabilities, learning differences, or health conditions that may interfere with their studies.
-They also help [staff](https://www.ed.ac.uk/student-disability-service/staff) involved in supporting them.
+They also help the [staff](https://www.ed.ac.uk/student-disability-service/staff) involved in supporting them.
 The Student Disability Service does not provide support to staff with disabilities, learning differences, or health conditions that may interfere with their work, but they can refer staff to other services.

 Information and guidances to support staff with disabilities can be found [here](https://www.ed.ac.uk/equality-diversity/disabled-staff-support).

-_Wellbeing Drop-In Service_
+#### Wellbeing Drop-In Service

 A [student service](https://www.ed.ac.uk/students/health-wellbeing/wellbeing-services/wellbeing-drop-in) to chat about how students are getting on and/or discuss more specialist support – 15-minute sessions are available at the Health & Wellbeing Centre on Bristo Square on Mondays and Thursdays.

-_Speak to someone_
+#### Speak to someone

 This includes support and guidance for anyone seeking help with mental health issues.